JahsonGA/JahsonGA/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/JahsonGA?tab=repositories](https://github.com/JahsonGA?tab=repositories)

-- 📝 I regularly write articles on Keep an eye out 👀
+- 📝 I regularly write articles on, check back later 👀

 - 💬 Ask me about **css, html, or openCV**